School of Mathematics Teaching

 Introduction to Data Science (Path course listing)

 This is an introductory course in data science and statistical thinking where you will learn to explore, visualize, and analyze data to understand natural phenomena, investigate patterns, model outcomes, and make predictions, and do so in a reproducible and shareable manner.
-Gain experience in data wrangling and munging, exploratory data analysis, predictive modeling, and data visualization, and effective communication of results.
+Gain experience in data wrangling and munging, exploratory data analysis, predictive modelling, data visualization, and effective communication of results.
 Work on problems and case studies inspired by and based on real-world questions and data.
 And do it all with R!

 Fundamentals of Algebra and Calculus (FAC)